chsasank/ARM7/README.md

 Implemetation of pipelined ARM7TDMI processor in Verilog.

 See docs folder for datasheets and design documents of this processor.
-I have used 6-stage pipleline instead suggested 3-stage pipeline.
+I have used 6-stage pipleline instead of suggested 3-stage pipeline.

 A not-so-descriptive but useful report containing some design details is availble in 'Report' folder